Skip Navigation

 This series of state-level guides highlights the safeguards in place to ensure that poll workers cannot disrupt election processes.

-Now, proponents of the false claim that the 2020 election was “stolen” are recruiting fellow Big Lie supporters to be poll workers.
-While state and local election officials cannot exclude poll workers based on their political beliefs, they can and should take reasonable steps to ensure that poll workers follow the law and lawful instructions.
-Election workers must perform their duties impartially, follow the law, and do not disrupt or interfere with voting and election administration.
+At the same time, proponents of false claims of fraud in our election have attempted to recruit fellow election deniers to be poll workers.
+While state and local election officials cannot exclude poll workers based on their political beliefs, they can and should take reasonable steps to ensure that poll workers set aside any personal or partisan beliefs, follow the law, and faithfully carry out their duties.

 Fortunately, states already have many guardrails in place to prevent those who seek to undermine elections from qualifying as poll workers.